FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Begun during the Kennedy Administration, the EBS's primary purpose was to allow the President to address the entire nation in an emergency situation.
 Fortunately, it was never used for a nuclear emergency.
 However, it has been activated over 20,000 times to broadcast civil emergency messages and warnings of severe weather hazards.

 5. An "iron lung" was huge cylinders with a person's head sticking out of one end.
 Poor souls, mostly children, suffering from respiratory paralysis were forced to use the contraptions in order to breathe.
 A small mirror above their heads was a patients' only contact with the world around them.
-Where in the U.S. was this device developed?
+Where in the U.S. was this device first used?

 Answer: Boston